puto sikwate

 Our Philosophy professor once said, “In taste, there’s no debate”, and I couldn’t agree more.
 But hey, these native delicacies in Cebu are just sinfully irresistible not to share.
 So here, let me showcase a range of delectable and popular Cebu delicacies.

-I’ve divided them into groups — for heavy meals, desserts, and pasalubong from Cebu, so you can savour each at the right time and place.
+I’ve divided them into groups — for heavy meals, desserts, and pasalubong from Cebu, so you can savor each at the right time and place.
 As a local myself, I’ve also added insider tips on where to buy these Cebuano food delicacies.
 Enjoy!

 Delicacies in Cebu for heavy meals